mhertel278/summer_camp_dashboard/README.md

 ## Data Cleaning and Transformation in Google Sheets

 The data for the current year 2023 signups flows into the 2023 Raw tab dynamically from the an online enrollment form.
 The historical data for 2022 is copied over from a seperate spreadsheet with a different structure to 2023.
+Payment status and scholarship offers were kept on separate tabs.

+I performed multiple steps to clean and transform the raw 2023 enrollment records into a clean 2023 Signups data set, then further combine the 2022 and 2023 data along with the payment and scholarship info into the Total Signups dat set

 - Used ArrayFormula() to apply various functions below to entire columns dynamically as more data flowed into the dataset from the website
 - Used combination of Trim(), Upper (), Proper(), Substitute(), and Regexreplace() to
-    - standardize school names (i.e. RRHS becomes Round Rock HS)
+    - standardize school names (i.e. RRHS becomes Round Rock HS) and correct common spelling errors
 ![schools](/images/school_cleaning_formula.png)
     - extract private teacher last names and correct spelling errors
     - standardize capitalization
 - Used IF(), IFERROR(), and Vlookup() to
-    - match student enrollment record with either their scholarship amount or a standard $225 tuition
+    - match student enrollment record with either their scholarship amount if applicable or a standard $225 tuition
 ![vlookup](/images/vlookup.png)
 - Used combination of Query() and arrays to
     - select columns from different spreadsheets and combine them vertically (similar to SQL Union)